 Larry Craig decides not to resign after the judge rules against his motion to overturn his conviction for wide-stancing and foot-tapping in the bathroom, disconcerting Republicans, spurring cynical applause from Democrats, and even causing one blogger to break out into song.
 Then, Ted Haggard's man-whore taps his way into the story.

-On a lighter fatter note, Jonah Goldberg, aka "The Doughy Pantload," suffers a grievous memory lapse, failing to recall even a single one of the 257,986 times conservatives have called their opponents "traitors."
+lighter fatter note, Jonah Goldberg, aka "The Doughy Pantload," suffers a grievous memory lapse, failing to recall even a single one of the 257,986 times conservatives have called their opponents "traitors."

 On a more tragic note, Bush says, "No Health Care for You!" to little kids, and the major GOP candidates all follow, like lemmings.